pkdevboxy/features/jvm/test-execution/standalone-junit-test-suite/README.md

  - ~~Decent error message when another JVM component declares a dependency on a test suite.~~
  - ~~Decent error message when another JVM component declares a dependency a project that contains only a test suite.~~
  - Running `gradle assemble` does not build or run the test suite
- - test can use resources: makes sure that test resources are found on classpath

 ## Implementation notes